By Roger Annis, published on A Socialist In Canada, Sept 11, 2017 (pdf here, 4700 words)

 Many political and academic careers and reputations have staked claims to the mantle of the Russian Revolution, so the competition to speak in its name can be expected to be strong on the 100th anniversary.
 This essay attempts an interpretation that is cleared of the ultraleftism which, in this writer’s view, has dominated many 20th century interpretations.

-- Vast social and economic rights were won by the population, including globally unprecedented rights for women, literacy, expansion of public education and public health, and the world’s first laws protecting the rights of homosexuals.
+- Vast social rights were won, including globally unprecedented rights for women, literacy, expansion of public education and public health, and the world’s first laws protecting the rights of homosexuals.

-- Scientific advancement occurred in industry and agriculture, while a deepgoing cultural revolution burst out.
+- Scientific advancement occurred in industry, agriculture and society as a whole, side-by side with a deepgoing cultural revolution in favour of the poor.

 Transforming the world